Now United: 2021: Now Love, New Member and Love, Love, Love: A Musical

-On June 1, the group announced that it would hold an online concert, the "Now Love Live Show".
-The music video released of their "NU Party" was released on the 18th, this featured member Lamar who was on Hiatus.
-On June 28, the group announced that it would host its first virtual camp, known as "Camp Now United 2021".
-The "Now Love Live Show" was filmed at Louvre Abu Dhabi and streamed exclusively through YouTube Premium on July 1, the online concert marked the group's first major concert since 2019 and the debut concert for Nour, Savannah, Melanie and Alex.
+On 1 June, the group announced that it would hold an online concert, the "Now Love Live Show".
+The music video for "NU Party" was released on the 18th, this featured member Lamar who was on Hiatus.
+On 28 June, the group announced that it would host its first virtual camp, known as "Camp Now United 2021".
+The "Now Love Live Show" was filmed at Louvre Abu Dhabi and streamed through YouTube on 1 July, the online concert marked the group's first major concert since 2019 and the debut concert for Nour, Savannah, Melanie and Alex.

-"Camp Now United 2021" began filming on July 5, 2021, in Brazil.
+"Camp Now United 2021" began filming on 5 July 2021, in Brazil.
 The music video of "Wave Your Flag" was officially released on the 14th.
 Filmed at Louvre Abu Dhabi, it marked the debut of Alex Mandon Rey.
-On July 15, the launch of the Camp Now United competition was announced, with 12 winners being selected for a trip to Abu Dhabi.
+On 15 July, the launch of the Camp Now United competition was announced, with 12 winners being selected for a trip to Abu Dhabi.
 Now United's music appeared at the Tokyo 2020 Olympics, with several songs being played at competitions.
 A lyrics video for "Wave Your Flag" was released on the 30th.

-On August 15, the group announced their first musical, "Love, Love, Love", would be coming soon; it was filmed during their Bootcamp in San Luis Obispo in March–April 2021.
+On 15 August, the group announced their first musical, "Love, Love, Love", would be coming soon; it was filmed during their bootcamp (training program) in San Luis Obispo in March–April 2021.
 A trailer was released the next day on the group's YouTube channel.
-"Love, Love, Love" was released on August 28, alongside "When You Love Somebody", "Dance Like That" and "Momento" on the group's YouTube Channel.
+"Love, Love, Love" was released on 28 August, alongside "When You Love Somebody", "Dance Like That" and "Momento" on the group's YouTube Channel.
 Bailey May described the experience of filming a musical stating that it was not challenging as he was playing his own character.

-It was announced on September 6, that the group would be traveling to Abu Dhabi for their Bootcamp.
-On September 10, all three of the "Love, Love, Love" songs ("When You Love Somebody", "Dance Like That" and "Momento") were released on all music platforms.
+It was announced on 6 September, that the group would be traveling to Abu Dhabi for their bootcamp.
+On 10 September, all three of the "Love, Love, Love" songs ("When You Love Somebody", "Dance Like That" and "Momento") were released on all music platforms.
 "Ikou" Music video, which was filmed in Mexico, was released on the 11th.
-Following their Bootcamp, it was revealed that they would be traveling to Portugal.
+Following their bootcamp, it was revealed that they would be traveling to Portugal.
 The official Music video for "Dance Like That" was released on the 16th.
 It was announced on the 27th, that the group would be partnering with SheinX Rock the Runway online fashion show.